Assistant Police Chief Resigns After Posting Racist Facebook Meme

 An assistant police chief in Estherwood, La. has resigned after posting a racist meme on Facebook.

 Assistant police chief Wayne Welsh on Sunday posted a picture of a cartoon mother drowning her daughter in the bathtub, accompanied with the phrase "When your daughters (sic) first crush is a little Negro boy."
 The post has since been deleted, but not before users on social media shared screenshots of Welsh's post, according to the Sacramento Bee.
-Critics called Welsh racist and demanding that the Estherwood Police Department take action against him.
+Critics called Welsh racist and demanded that the Estherwood Police Department take action against him.

 In addition to the online backlash, both the Estherwood Police Department and Estherwood City Hall received multiple calls about the post, according to a local news station.